 \textbf{RQ3:} \textit{Are ED predictions biased and how can we measure this?}

-Our experiments show that the ED predictions are largely influenced by prior bias for all the systems we evaluated.
-As a reminder, we used the predictions made on the \textit{Neutral} subset as an indication of the priors.
-That is, for each entity space, we used the synthetically generated context of the \textit{Neutral} subset as an input to the evaluated EL systems.
-Given that the context was by design not useful for disambiguation, we considered the prediction of an EL system to be its default (prior) prediction for a given entity space.
-We then compared this prediction with the predictions of the same EL system on the corresponding context examples from the \textit{Top} and \textit{Shadow} subsets to evaluate whether the system changes its decisions.

-The error analysis results presented in Table~\ref{tbl:big-results-table} indicate that the majority of correct answers on the \textit{Top} dataset coincide with the predictions observed on \textit{Neutral}, and hence with the priors we identified.
-On the \textit{Shadow} subset, the opposite is true: most of the errors are due to using priors, and most of the correct predictions differ from them.
+Our experiments show that all systems under evaluation are often insensitive to the context change, i.e., the systems are actually unable to exploit local context for entity disambiguation but solely rely on their priors learned from the data.
+The error analysis results presented in Table~\ref{tbl:big-results-table} indicate that the majority of correct answers on the \textit{Top} dataset coincide with the predictions observed on the \textit{Neutral} subset.
+On the \textit{Shadow} subset, opposite is the case: most of the errors are due to priors, and most of the correct predictions differ from them.